 - Encourage parking in either structures, decks or well-screened, off-street parking areas on the sides or at the back of buildings.
 If it is not possible to accommodate parking behind or beside buildings, minimize parking in front of buildings. - Locate priority parking spaces for carpools and vanpools close to the employee entrance of the building or parking structure, to encourage ride-sharing. - Integrate the design of parking structures with that for the buildings served.
 Landscape both on the parking structure and adjacent to it, to make the structure more attractive. - Design Park and Ride Lots to be compatible with adjacent development and cause as little disruption as possible to the surrounding natural setting.
 Trees and other vegetation should be preserved as screening. - Segregate service, maintenance and loading zones from employee and visitor vehicle parking areas. - Screen parking lots to control the view from the street right-of-way, adjacent development, and buildings being served by the lot.
 Use plant materials, walls, fences or earth berms.
-Break up large parking lots into smaller lots by using planting areas as dividers. - Locate or screen the lights within parking lots to minimize glare on adjacent buildings or residential areas. - Open Space/Environmental and Heritage Resources Protection - Provide for a continuous open space system linking activity nodes internally and externally.
-Use natural environmental areas as transitions between developments, as visual amenities, passive recreation corridors, and as wildlife corridors. - Increase the benefit from stormwater detention facilities by designing them as open space amenities, i.e., small parks with landscaping and seating and/or picnic areas. - Use grass swales for surface drainage whenever possible rather than channelization. - Buffers and Screening - Use natural landscape to create edges and provide buffering to help define development. - Utilize architectural and landscape elements (such as walls, berms, trees, varying scales and building masses, etc.) as visual buffers between commercial and non-commercial uses, as well as to mitigate impacts of highway noise. - Screen from public view rooftop mechanical equipment, materials storage, utility substations and the like. - Mitigate the impact of blank walls on the side and back of retail buildings with landscaping, screening and buffering.
-Avoid long expanses of blank walls along major roads, when feasible. - Utility/Service Areas - Place utilities underground to the extent possible.
-Keep utility corridors separate from landscaping corridors to avoid disturbing vegetation during utility maintenance.
+Break up large parking lots into smaller lots by using planting areas as dividers. - Locate or screen the lights within parking lots to minimize glare on adjacent buildings or residential areas.

+Open Space/Environmental and Heritage Resources Protection

+- Provide for a continuous open space system linking activity nodes internally and externally.
+Use natural environmental areas as transitions between developments, as visual amenities, passive recreation corridors, and as wildlife corridors.

+- Increase the benefit from stormwater detention facilities by designing them as open space amenities, i.e., small parks with landscaping and seating and/or picnic areas. - Use grass swales for surface drainage whenever possible rather than channelization.